 In South Bay United Pentecostal Church v.
 Newsom 590 U. S. ____ (2020), the U.S. Supreme Court 5-4 declined to enjoin enforcement of California Gov. Gavin Newsom’s Executive Order limiting attendance at places of worship to 25% of building capacity or a maximum of 100 attendees.

-Church sought injunction for order limiting attendance at places of worship
+Church sought injunction to stop order limiting attendance

 The San Diego-based South Bay United Pentecostal Church and Bishop Arthur Hodges III sued, alleging that the executive order violated their rights under the Free Exercise Clause of the First Amendment.
 A federal district court denied the injunction and the 9th U.S. Circuit Court of Appeals affirmed summarily.